Sometimes all you’ll have at Christmas will be memories. Will they be enough?

 I looked at the envelope.
 I was eager to see what it contained, but for some reason I decided it would be better to open it when I was in my own room.

 I sat down at my desk.
 The envelope had been opened, then partially reclosed with a small piece of tape.
 I peeled it off and opened the envelope.
-There were several pages of the kind of lined paper that’s in the booklets we use for writing essays at school.
+There were several pages of the kind of paper that’s in the booklets we use for writing essays at school.
 Mom called them ‘Blue Books’ even though they had black printing on the outside.
-The lines on the pages were printed in a light blue color.
+The edges on the pages were printed in a light blue color.
 I guess that’s where they got the name.

 That's dumb.
 Maybe someday I'll change it to "Hi, Brad" so it's addressed correctly, but that's either a long way in the future or maybe even never.
 But here we are, you and me, Brad and Terry, freshmen in high school.
 I thought it would be different than middle school, and it is.
 Lots different.
 The biggest difference for me is that there's a lot of gay kids here that are out.
 Most of the kids here don't seem to care whether someone's gay or straight.
 Or I suppose even bi.
 There's a GSA and they have meetings.
 I don't go to them.
 I don't do anything that might make you think I'm anything but straight.
 I'm keeping it that way because you're straight as an arrow.
 I wish it could be different and that I could tell you I'm gay and — oops, mom just called me.
 More later.
 News at 11.
 Whatever.